Methodology & Assumptions

 SNAP eligibility and benefit computation:

-- NICC assumes that families’ rent payments include their utilities; thus they are not eligible for a separate standard utility allowance (which could result in a higher benefit).
+- As mentioned earlier, NICC assumes that familiesí rent payments include their utilities; thus they are not eligible for a separate standard utility allowance.

 - NICC assumes that a childless non-working adult who might otherwise be ineligible for SNAP under the special rules for "ABAWDs" (able bodied adults without dependents) is nevertheless eligible for SNAP, either because s/he lives in an area that is exempt from the limits due to high unemployment, or because s/he has not yet exhausted his/her available months of benefits.
 (See Endnote 3).